1920s Men’s Fashion: The Roaring Twenties Style Guide

 Interestingly, the fashion of the 1920s has had a lasting impact on modern men’s style.
 High-waisted trousers and three-piece suits have made a resurgence in recent years, often being reinterpreted for contemporary tastes.
 Even classic accessories, like pocket squares and fedoras, are seeing a revival among fashion-conscious men today.

-See also 1970s Fashion: A Decade of Bold Style and Cultural Expression
+See also 1950s Fashion: A Revolution in Style

 FAQs About 1920s Men’s Fashion